HOPS plant by

 any botanical anti-inflammatory has Cox-1-sparing activity, in order to reduce

 the risk of gastrointestinal side effects.
-This two-stage study was designed to
+Seventeen botanical

 agents, putative anti-inflammatories or pain-relievers all, were evaluated in